brianspiering/quotes_from_me/README.md

 Once I made my peace with that, I stopped getting frustrated or surprised when something was hard for me, and now I can just get to work."
 — A former student

+"Make it run,
+Make it correct,
+Make it maintainable.
+In that order."
+— Intentionally misquoting Ken Beck

 "Create systems that:
 Make easy things automated.
 Make hard things easy.